Expert medical and surgical care in Thailand

 • Lower risk of septal perforation than resection techniques

-• Suited to moderate anterior deviations with good cartilage quality
+• Suited to mild-to-moderate anterior deviations with good cartilage quality

 • Best for: mild-to-moderate deviations where cartilage can be repositioned without removal